UNCLASSIFIED (U)

 9 FAM 202.3-3(B)(2) (U) Parole Authorization for Individuals Outside the United States – Request by U.S. Government Agency or Department

 a.
 (U) DHS Handling of Parole Requests: In certain compelling circumstances, U.S. Government agencies, including the Department, may submit a request to DHS to parole an individual who is outside the United States.
 USCIS’ International and Refugee Affairs Division (IRAD) and ICE’s Parole and Law Enforcement Programs Unit (PLEPU), adjudicate U.S. Government agency and Department parole requests for individuals outside the United States depending on the nature of the parole request and the immigration history of the individual for whom parole is requested.
 An individual outside the United States who is currently in removal proceedings, has been previously removed, or has a final order of removal must request parole from ICE.
-CBP also has authority to parole individuals who present themselves at a U.S. POE without filing a formal request for parole but will also make the determination on whether any parole is appropriate at the time that the individual appears for inspection.
+CBP also has authority to parole individuals who present themselves at a U.S. POE without filing a formal request for parole but will also make the determination on whether any parole is appropriate when the individual appears for inspection.
 There may be limited instances where the Department will coordinate directly with CBP on a parole request that is so urgent that it cannot wait for processing by USCIS or ICE.

 b.
 (U) Department Requests for Parole from USCIS: Parole requested by the Department must be coordinated through CA/VO.
 The Department may request parole by submitting the appropriate parole request template along with supporting documentation in cases where there is a clear U.S. Government interest and a need for an individual to travel to the United States urgently.
 Paragraphs (1) through (3) below describe circumstances in which the Department may request parole from USCIS.
 See 9 FAM 202.3-4(A) below for detailed instructions on submitting such requests.